GoogleCloudPlatform/click-to-deploy/k8s/knative/README.md

 ```
 re-apply the manifest.

 The solution contains a lot of CRDs and some of them did not have time to apply.
-Or install them first before installing the manifest:
+Install them before installing the manifest:

 ```shell
 kubectl apply -f ./chart/knative/templates/crds/